 Students also gain teaching experience in early childhood settings, the Fishback Center for Early Childhood Education and elementary schools.
 Supporting courses are taken in educational foundations, early childhood special education, psychology, math, communications and key subject matter areas needed to prepare well-qualified educators.

 A Bachelor of Science (B.S.) degree in education and human sciences can be earned with a major in early childhood education.
-Students can choose between two specializations: Birth through Age Eight and Cooperative Elementary Education.
-Each specialization allows students to focus on a particular age span in working with children and their families.

 This specialization prepares students to work with young children, birth through age eight and their families.
 Graduates are prepared to work in inclusive early childhood settings including Head Start, preschools, childcare centers, kindergarten and primary grade classrooms.
 Students complete two student teaching semesters as well as field experiences at a variety of levels.
 Completion of this specialization qualifies students for South Dakota teaching certification in Birth through Grade 3 as well as endorsements in kindergarten and early childhood special education.